 Research Analyst - Northwestern University

 The Global Poverty Research Lab (GPRL) is a research center based at Northwestern University that uses empirical evidence to address the challenges of overcoming poverty and improve well-being in the developing world.
 Areas of interest include child health, gender equity, microfinance, conditional cash transfers, social networks, insurance, and agriculture.
-GPRL is affiliated with the Economics Department at Northwestern and housed within the Buffett Institute for Global Studies.
+GPRL is affiliated with the Economics Department at Northwestern and housed within the Kellogg School of Management.

-The Economics Department and GPRL are hiring a full-time research analyst to begin in November 2018 (start date very flexible).
-This is a one year position (with possibility of extension) that entails assisting with empirical analysis on randomized evaluations and “natural experiment” projects within development economics, under Professor Lori Beaman and additional GPRL faculty.
-The primary topics of the projects are agriculture, social networks, and gender equality.
+The Economics Department and GPRL are hiring a full-time research analyst to begin in June 2020.
+This is a one year position (with possibility of extension) that entails assisting with empirical analysis on randomized evaluations and “natural experiment” projects within development economics, under Professor Seema Jayachandran.
+The primary topics of the projects are health, education, gender equality, and environmental conservation.

 The research analyst will perform a variety of tasks including but not limited to: